Luis29178/TJCP/README.md

 # TJCP
-The More robust and bowerful version of TJCPre
+The More robust and powerful version of TJCPre